chrisbra/vim-diff-enhanced/README.md

 Note, that the Patience algorithm might not always provide better diffs.
 But using this plugin you can at least easily switch between different diffs.

+## Update
+Starting with Vim [8.1.0360][Vim_81360] Vim now comes bundled with the xdiff library and is able to handle diff internally without falling back to calling `diff` as external tool.

+This means, one can now simply use
+`:set diffopt+=internal,algorithm=patience`
+and be Vim will use the patience diff algorithm when creating a diff.

+In addition, Vim can now parse context diffs (currently with only zero context ines) from a diff tool when using diff as external tool.
+So a translation to an ed-like diff is not needed anymore.

+So in essence, starting with that Vim version, you don't need to use this plugin anymore.

 # Ignoring parts of a afile